Wroll/main_project_stepik/README.md

-First it all write a path to your own driver in variable PATH_TO_DRIVER_CHROME in confest.py
+First of all write a path to your own driver in variable PATH_TO_DRIVER_CHROME in confest.py

 Install all packages according requirements.txt before run tests